Recruitment Indonesia: help support your business is a step that needs to be done after your company is established.

 It is given for 6 months only and cannot be extended.

-This is an overwhelming process if it is not done by an experienced agency who understands the legal and bureaucratic systems in Indonesia.
+This is an overwhelming process if it is not done by an experienced agent who understands the legal and bureaucratic systems in Indonesia.
 Considering that there are so many forms to be filled and so many documents to be prepared.
 You need to be careful to conduct the whole process if you want to recruit legally.
 And this based on Indonesian Labor Law.